scottish-government-design-system/designsystem.gov.scot/get-started/prototyping.md

 When a new version of the library is available, you need to download the new file to replace the old one.

-{% comment %}
-## Adobe XD
+## Figma

-The Adobe XD kit is a vector ready version of the Design System which can be used when creating flat visuals.
-The kit contains all the individual styles and components found on the Design System site.

-Download the Adobe XD kit here

-The minimum system requirements to run this version of the design kit are:

-* macOS X v10.14 or later
-* Windows 10 (64-bit) - Version 1803 (build 10.0.17134) or later.
-{% endcomment %}
+The Digital Scotland Design System Kit is available on the [Figma community portal](https://www.figma.com/community/file/1179354393781430703).

+You can also directly download the file.

+{% include file-download.html title="Design System Figma library" filesize="1.48 MB" type="Figma .fig" name="figma" icon="/assets/images/documents/figma.svg" url="https://github.com/scottishgovernment/designsystem-assets/releases/download/0.2/Digital.Scotland.Design.System.Kit.-.Community.v0.1.fig" %}

+Once you have the file added to your Figma account, publish the library and the assets panel.
+You will then be able to access the styles and components in your project's files by enabling the library through the assets panel.

 ## Guide to Prototyping Model